Category: 6_Canoe & Kayak Rivers

 The boat stayed there till Thursday, the big day.
 The first day of my relaunched paddling life.
 The dice on the Umgeni river outside my Club, Kingfisher.
 And then I understood.
 Getting the boat down off my roofrack took a Herculean effort.
 When I plopped it into the water the Umgeni rose two inches.

 I can say this: Rands-per-Kg – pound-for-pound – I got the best bargain from Hugh ‘user-friendly’ Raw of that century.
+The 20th, it was.

-While I was contemplating thus, and thinking I’m loving being back on the water, what kept me away so long, Ernie yelled at me through his megaphone and the water exploded around me.
+While I was contemplating thus, and thinking I’m loving being back on the water, what kept me away so long?, Ernie yelled at me through his megaphone and the water exploded around me.
 What the hell!?
 All these fools around me suddenly went berserk, water was flying everywhere.
 It took a few minutes before calm returned and I was sitting bobbing on the disturbed surface.
 This tranquility was again ruined by Ernie yelling through that same damned megaphone: ‘Swanie what are you waiting for!?’

 Jeesh!
 I headed off after the flotilla disappearing in the distance and after twenty or thirty strokes it suddenly came to back to me in a blinding flash of realisation: I knew why I had stopped paddling.
 It’s damned hard work.